Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Freezing yeast works quite well.
 In the freezer, the yeast is only placed in a state of suspension, which is far from ruining the yeast cells.

-However, it’s still best if you use an airtight container to protect it from humidity and oxygen.
-Glass jars also work just fine, and for bulk yeast, you can opt for a canning jar.
+However, it’s still best to use an airtight container to protect it from humidity and oxygen.
+Glass jars also work just fine; for bulk yeast, you can opt for a canning jar.

 When refrigerated, fresh yeast can last up to two weeks.
 On the other hand, freezing it can keep it for about three months or more.